-Clearly nonviolence wasn’t a thing at all until Mohandas Gandhi started bringing it up in 1918.
-And it became a big thing again in the 1960s, thanks to Martin Luther King Jr. and the civil rights movement he led during the Vietnam war.
+Clearly nonviolence wasn’t a thing at all until 1918, which is when Mohandas Gandhi started bringing it up.
+It became a big thing again in the 1960s, thanks to Martin Luther King Jr. and the civil rights movement he led during the Vietnam war.

 The scene above is what greeted me when I arrived at what I expected to be a small family dinner last night: dozens of relatives and old friends, all with of my face.